I. Executive Summary

 U.S. Interests.
 VEB.RF’s current activities substantially touch on U.S. interests.
 VEB.RF services the foreign public debt of the Russian Federation (approximately USD 41.07 billion as of October 1, 2019), of which U.S. investors hold approximately 41% .

-VEB.RF also has issued USD 4.75 billion and EUR 500 billion in its own Eurobonds, of which approximately 20%1 is held by U.S. investors.
+VEB.RF also has issued USD 4.75 billion and EUR 500 million in its own Eurobonds, of which approximately 20%1 is held by U.S. investors.

 VEB.RF subsidiaries have entered into transactions totaling approximately USD 2.2 billion to finance ten Boeing 777-300ER and 22 Boeing 737 MAX.
 And projects in which VEB.RF is involved also have indirect U.S. interests, including investors, manufacturers, and service providers.